LRS4/explore-your-data/README.md

 ## Production Server

-This template is configured to work with Heroku + Gunicorn and it's pre-configured to have Heroku build the application before releasing it.
+This template is configured to work with Heroku + Gunicorn and it's configured to have Heroku build the application before releasing it.

 #### JS Build Process